 What Mommom is working on

-While my mom, Sarah’s Mommom, doesn’t have a journal, she has her own projects she’s working on.
-One of her interests is drawing in charcoals – especially portraits, of which she’s already made me some AMAZING ones of Sarah.
+While my mom, Ashar’s Mommom, doesn’t have a journal, she has her own projects she’s working on.
+One of her interests is drawing in charcoals – especially portraits, of which she’s already made me some AMAZING ones of Ashar.
 She’s just started getting into it again and likes to spend her time that way.

 Mom is also very involved in work at her church, most notably the Stephen Ministry group, which she leads, and that takes a lot of her time.